 A grade of F is given for any course that is dropped after the official drop date for the semester or term.
 In rare circumstances, the Dean of Graduate Studies may allow a student to drop a course after the official drop date and receive a grade of W instead of F. However, the following conditions must be met: there are extenuating circumstances (beyond the student's control); the student must be passing the course(s); and the student has attended class with regularity and demonstrated general good faith toward completing the requirements of the course.
-The judgment of the student's advisor and Dean of Graduate Studies may be taken into account in considering an exception, but the final decision must be approved by the Provost.
+When considering an exception, the judgment of the student's advisor and Dean of Graduate Studies will be taken into account, but the final decision must be approved by the Provost.
 Withdrawal after the official drop date is not allowed simply to avoid a low grade; in no case will a W grade be given unless the student has a passing average at the time of withdrawal.
-For any change of schedule that is not originated by a faculty member or administrative official of the College, a fee will be assessed to the student.
+For any change of schedule that is not originated by a faculty member or administrative official of the College, the student will be assessed a fee.